LearnPress/learnpress/readme.txt

 + Added option to quiz so non-logged user can do a quiz (Preview)
 + Added quiz option to minus a number of point for each wrong question in quiz
-+ Added admin email to send to admin when an order is completed ~ Improved UI of course editor for RTL
++ Added admin email to send to admin when an order is completed
++ Added button allows wp admin can send a request to subscriber ~ Improved auto redirecting to current question when user go to a quiz ~ Improved UI of course editor for RTL
-~ Improved content of email sending to admin and instructor
+~ Improved content of email sending to admin and instructor ~ Fixed page show 404 with pagination in courses page (conflict with WPML) ~ Fixed course price is still showing after user enrolled course ~ Fixed not auto redirecting to checkout after logged in ~ Fixed some issues made question can't edit
+~ Fixed issue for requesting to get related themes/addons in admin ~ Fixed some issues with content header when viewing in Safari ~ Fixed wrong ordering of course item when adding new

 = 3.0.9 =
 + GDPR compliance